Year 3 & 4

 Additional ways to support your child:

-Homework Expectations – Year 3
+Homework Expectations – Year 3 and 4

 Work in books is expected to be of the same standard as work in school, with neat handwriting, diagrams in pencil and care take to include appropriate punctuation and good spelling.